-4.27 If early and effective engagement has been undertaken, and if the EIA has been of a high quality and is well reported in the ES, the work of the planning authority and the consultees will mainly amount to validating its methods and findings.
-If however the ES has significant defects, the review will expose these and the applicant can be asked to provide further information.
-Within the review process, it is important to distinguish between information that is required to make the decision, and additional information which constitutes good practice but is not necessarily required.
+4.27 If early and effective engagement has been undertaken, and if the EIA has been of a high quality and is well reported in the EIA Report, the work of the planning authority and the consultees will mainly amount to validating its methods and findings.
+If however the EIA Report has significant defects, the review will expose these and the applicant can be asked to provide further information.
+Within the review process, it is important to distinguish between information that is required to reach a reasoned conclusion on the significant effects of the development on the environment, and additional information which constitutes good practice but is not necessarily required.
 An emphasis on proportionality does not preclude the latter but emphasises the importance of the targeted use of resources, where further inputs are likely to be most meaningful.